Take the Prediabetes Quiz. 1 of 3 Americans Are Prediabetic. Are You?

 Researchers studied over 900,000 participants in Japan, China, Taiwan, Korea, Singapore, Bangladesh and India and found a strong correlation with increasing Body Mass Index (BMI) and developing Pre-Diabetes or Diabetes.

 A BMI of over 25 and the relative risk for these conditions increases.
 This is especially true in people younger than 50 years of age:

 Here’s another look at how BMI and age relate to prediabetes; in this case from a cross-sectional study conducted in England between 2003 and 2011:

 You can plainly see from the bar graph above that prediabetes correlates positively with age and BMI.

 As I’ve reported, although BMI is the standard gauge of where you are along the continuum of underweight to obesity, it’s a flawed measure for some people, because it doesn’t account for muscle mass, at least not anything different from some average level.
 So, if you have extra muscle, your BMI number might show you’re overweight, as mine does, which comes in at 25.82, which is ranked as “overweight”.
 Despite what my BMI says, I’m not overweight.
 (Well, maybe five pounds.)

 Taking that into consideration, use the widget below to calculate your BMI.

 Don’t fool yourself.

 The temptation is to think that your BMI is high because you have more muscle than the average bear.
-But unless you regularly do some form of resistance exercise or work (calisthenics, weight lifting, walking up mountains with a back pack, steel worker), your muscle mass is very likely to be average, or below average if the only surfing you do is on the couch.
+But unless you regularly do some form of resistance exercise or work (calisthenics, weight lifting, walking up mountains with a back pack), your muscle mass is very likely to be average, or below average if the only surfing you do is on the couch.